NatalieRMCastro/nataliermcastro.github.io/_posts/2025-04-21-political-stances-conclusion.md

     </div>
 </section>

+Climate chage is an increasingly salient issue, it is ubiqutious in its impact, however highly contentious.
+Those who reside in the Global South are dispropotionaley impacted by the policy and response to climate change from large companies who reside in the United States - especially those who outsouce their labor.
+For many, climate change is a daily concern, it results in housing inequality, shift in agriculture, and other daily aspects of well being.
+Across the world, 2024 was the hottest year on record.

+While tclimate change issues have developed over time, its severity and polarization has increased.
+After 2009, a clear partisian divide was idenitfied in response to the shift in President Barack Obama's climate policies - and the Republican Media campagain against it.
+Something similar may be observed in the current news cycle.
+While President Joe Biden recently granted the largest amount of monies in support of climate preservation policies, President Donald Trump, leading a Republican Trifecta has now pledged to repeal the Green Deal, and more recently impact the funding of many scientific funded agencides.

 <section>
 		<p><span class="image right"><img src="/assets/images/TOMAYTO.png" alt="Two people in characicture drawings yelling at a can of tomato soup.
 One has the pronunciation 'tomayto' the other 'tomahto'."  /></span> Party Polartization feels nearly akin to screaming different things at the same topic (cliamte change).</p>